jrossmeisl/beginning-kubernetes-workshop/workshop.md

 Pods are the atomic unit in the Kubernetes platform.
 A pod represents a group of one or more application containers (such as Docker) and some shared resources for those containers, such as:

- - Shared storate, as Volumes
+ - Shared storage, as Volumes
  - Networking, as a unique cluster IP address
  - Container information such as the container image version or specific ports to use